CambridgeSemiticsLab/nena_corpus/docs/nena_format.md

 The metadata block contains metadata features and values.
 Each unique feature and value is contained on its own line and separated from other feature/values by a single line break.

-The format for a feature and value is as follows:
+A single feature/value pair consists of a feature name string, a space, an = sign, another space, and the value string. **NB: The spaces around = are mandatory**.

 ```
-feature: value
+feature = value
 ```

 The metadata block is ended by a blank line (i.e. two adjacent newline characters).